omoyosioladotun-glitch/cos101prooject/README.md

 User selects a language and enters a word

 **How to run**
-1. Open folder in PyCharm
+1. Open Code in PyCharm
 2. Run main.py